anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `numerical_rescaling`

-This group of transformers functions used to rescale attribute(s).
+Group of functions to rescale numerical attributes.

+**🚧 TODO: Please clarify and provide an example for the following:**
 Users should use only one function at a time and section of other functions should be commented like if user want to use normalization method then all Sections of Z-standarization and IQR-standarization should be commented.

 #### `normalization`